JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 It's one thing to ask for proof of employment like a reference, but asking for your personal tax information is out of bounds.

-Every time I've seen this, it's usually a rogue recruiter who has created their own policy to ask for this sort of documentation.
-Meaning that the company itself doesn't make it a habit of asking for this information, but that some recruiters take the idea of getting salary information further than others.
+Every time I've seen this, it's usually a rogue recruiter who has created their own policy to ask for this sort of documentation to give them a better shot at getting your current salary or desired salary.
+The company itself may not make it a habit of asking for this information, but some recruiters take the idea of getting salary information further than others.

-Regardless, you shouldn't share this information because it has nothing to do with you qualified you are for the job they're trying to fill, and your previous salary has no bearing on how valuable you will be in this role for their company.
+Regardless, you shouldn't share this information because it has nothing to do with how qualified you are for the job they're trying to fill, and your previous salary has no bearing on how valuable you will be in this role for their company.

 ## What if they stop the interview process because you won't share your current salary or expected salary?

 It's *extremely* unlikely that they will halt the interview process if you refuse to share this information.
-The reason they're talking to you at all is that they need to fill a role at their company.
-And they still need to fill that role even if you won't make the salary negotiation easy for them by sharing your salary expectations.
+The reason they're talking to you at all is that they need to fill a role at their company, and they need to fill that role even if you won't make the salary negotiation easy for them by sharing your salary expectations.

 But let's say they *do* stop talking to you because you won't share your current salary or expected salary.
 What then?

-Chances are, you're dodging a bullet.
+You're probably dodging a bullet.
 Let's take a step back and look at the situation: They need to fill a role with the right candidate.
 You've applied for the job, indicating that *you* could be the right candidate.
 But instead of exploring that further, they stop talking to you because you won't share personal information about your salary history, or take a guess at what they're willing to pay you to do the job.

-Do you really want to work for that company?
-If they're that petty *before* they hire someone, how petty will they be once you're their employee?
+**Do you really want to work for that company?** If they're that petty *before* they hire someone, how petty will they be once you're their employee?
 Chances are, things will only get more difficult after they hire you.

 ## Common pushback from recruiters